samrae7/rockPaperScissors/README.md

 gulp
 ```

-This should serve the app on your local machine and open it in a browser tab
+This should build the site files to the dist folder and serve from there on your local machine.

 ### Running Unit Tests

-These are written in [Jasmine][jasmine], which we run with the [Karma][karma] test runner.
+Unit tests are written in [Jasmine][jasmine], which we run with the [Karma][karma] test runner.
 We provide a Karma configuration file to run them.

 * The configuration is found at `karma.conf.js`.